jd-sanmartin/clonetube/README.md

+# CloneTube

-# Nuxt 3 Minimal Starter
+A Youtube clone made with Nuxt 3

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+You can see the demo [here](https://clonetube-jd-sanmartin.vercel.app/)

+## Note
+Infinite scroll is mocked in the application in order not to hit the Youtube API quota limit

 ## Setup

-Make sure to install the dependencies:
+1. Clone this project
+2. Install dependencies

 ```bash
 # npm